 This may be uncomfortable at first, but it’s incredibly valuable.
 Constantly receiving and implementing feedback means you’re getting better at your job every day.
 This is a skill I look for when hiring and it’s surprisingly rare to find.

-After your performance review: Turn your review into money
+Step 4: Turn your review into money

 If you do this correctly your performance review = more money.
 I’ll show you how, including the exact words to use in my free Ultimate Guide to Getting a Raise & Boosting Your Salary.